Newport, Wales: Governance and politics

-The city is historically industrialised with a large working-class population and strong support for the Labour Party.
-There is substantial support for the Conservative Party on the west side of Newport, as well as its rural hinterland.
+Newport was historically industrialised with a large working class population and strong support for the Labour Party.

+The district was formed by the Local Government Act 1972 from the county borough of Newport, the Caerleon Urban District and Magor and St Mellons Rural District (except the parishes of Henllys and St Mellons) from the administrative county of Monmouthshire.

+The right to use the armorial bearings of the Newport Corporation which were lost when the corporation was abolished on 1 April 1974 were only officially transferred to the new authority on 14 March 1996, some 18 days before it too was abolished.
+The present city council was awarded the right to use the arms on 26 July 1996.

+Council

+Newport City Council consists of 53 elected councillors.
+The Labour Party won the 2022 election with 35 seats, ahead of the Conservative Party with 7 seats.

-Labour lost control of Newport City council in the 2008 local elections to a Conservative/Liberal Democrat coalition but the Labour Party regained an overall majority of councillors in the 2012 election.
+Labour lost control of the council in the 2008 local elections to a Conservative/Liberal Democrat coalition but Labour regained an overall majority of councillors in the 2012 election, continuing until the present day.

+Senedd

-The City of Newport is divided between the UK Parliamentary constituencies of Newport West and Newport East and elects one Member of Parliament (MP) in each constituency.
-The two constituencies cover a similar area to that of the city area controlled by Newport City Council.
-The city formerly had only one constituency until 1983 when the city was split into Newport West and Newport East due to population growth.
-In the 2019 United Kingdom general election, the Labour Party held Newport West with a reduced majority of 902 votes over the Conservative Party and the Labour Party held Newport East with a reduced majority of 1,992 votes over the Conservative Party.
+In the Senedd (Welsh Parliament), Newport is divided between the Senedd constituencies of Newport East and Newport West and elects one Member of the Senedd (MS) in each constituency.
+In the 2021 Senedd election, the Labour Party retained both constituencies, which it has held since they were created in 1999.

+UK Parliament

+In UK general elections the City of Newport is in two UK Parliament constituencies.
+Due to boundary changes the Newport West constituency was renamed Newport West and Islwyn for the 2024 general election.
+In 2024 the Labour Party won both the expanded Newport East constituency and the new Newport West and Islwyn constituency.

-In the Welsh Parliament Newport is divided between the Senedd constituencies of Newport West and Newport East and elects one Member of the Senedd (MS) in each constituency.
-In the 2021 Senedd election, the Labour Party held Newport West with a reduced majority of 3,926 votes over the Conservative Party and the Labour Party held Newport East with a reduced majority of 3,584 votes over the Conservative Party.
+Until 2024, the city was divided between the UK Parliament constituencies of Newport East and Newport West and elected one Member of Parliament (MP) for each constituency.
+The Labour Party held Newport East since constituency boundaries were redrawn in 1983 and held Newport West since 1987.

+The city formerly had only one constituency, Newport (Monmouthshire), until 1983 when the city was split into Newport East and Newport West due to population growth.

+European Parliament

-Prior to Brexit, Newport was part of the Wales European Parliament Constituency.
-The Wales constituency elected four Members of the European Parliament (MEP) on a Proportional representation basis.
+Prior to Brexit in 2020, Newport was part of the Wales European Parliament Constituency.
+The constituency elected four Members of the European Parliament (MEP) on a proportional representation basis.
 In the 2019 European Parliament election the Wales constituency elected one MEP from the Labour Party, one from Plaid Cymru and two from the Brexit Party.

+Elected representatives

 Coat of arms

 The official blazon of the armorial bearings is: "(arms) Or, a chevron reversed gules, the shield ensigned by a cherub proper.
 Supporters: on the dexter side a winged sea lion Or, and on the sinister side a sea dragon gules, the nether parts of both proper, finned gold."